aroy23/Vecturo/README.md

 PORT=...
 ```

-Now you are ready to start the application
+Once environment variables are set, you are ready to start the application

 ```shell
 npm run install-all && npm start